Brum Radio have created some of the most essential podcasts for small businesses, including this weekly chat with some amazing guests.

 This fascinating podcast sees Stephen Willson, Associate Professor at Birmingham City University (BCU), speak to leaders from a variety of sectors.

-Willson – who boasts over 20 years of experience in freelance management training – has spoken to eminent professionals from Deutsche Bank, the Stonegate Pub Company and the West Midlands Police.
+Willson – who boasts over 20 years of experience in freelance management training – has spoken to eminent professionals from Deutsche Bank, the Stonegate Pub Company and West Midlands Police.

 “This podcast should help managers configure their organisations, so they can get the most contribution from these positions,” Willson said in a previous interview.